RTEdbg/RTElib/README.md

 All data logging functions are contained in the file *rtedbg.c*.
 See the comments for details and additional description in the document "*How the Data Logging is Implemented in the RTEdbg Library.pdf*" - see folder RTEdbg/Doc in the distribution ZIP file.

+**The library is ready for use** on devices with an ARM Cortex-M core and other little-endian 32-bit devices.
+To port the RTEdbg library to a new microcontroller family, use one of the two generic drivers suitable for the CPU core (preferably the *rtedbg_generic_atomic.h* if the core supports atomic/mutex instructions) and add a timestamp timer driver suitable for your hardware.

 ## How to contribute or get help
-Follow the [Contributing Guidelines](https://github.com/RTEdbg/RTEdbg/blob/master/Docs/CONTRIBUTING.md) for bug reports and feature requests regarding the RTEdbg library.
+Follow the [Contributing Guidelines](https://github.com/RTEdbg/RTEdbg/blob/master/docs/CONTRIBUTING.md) for bug reports and feature requests regarding the RTEdbg library.
 Please use [RTEdbg.freeforums.net](https://rtedbg.freeforums.net/) for general discussions about the RTEdbg toolkit.

 When asking a support question, be clear and take the time to explain your problem properly.
 If your problem is not strictly related to this project, we recommend that you use [Stack Overflow](https://stackoverflow.com/) or similar forums instead.
 First, check if the [RTEdbg manual](https://github.com/RTEdbg/RTEdbg/releases/download/Documentation/RTEdbg.library.and.tools.manual.pdf) already contains an answer to your question or a solution to your problem.

 ## Repository Structure
+This repository contains the RTEdbg data logging library.
+The complete data logging code is in the file 'rtedbg.c'.
+Copy it into your project. <br>
+The subfolders contain the following:
+* **Inc:** Header files that must be included in your project.
+Rename 'rtedbg_config_template.h' to 'rtedbg_config.h' and modify it to suit your needs.
+A 'rtedbg_config.h' from one of the demo projects can also be used as a starting point (if the particular demo project is similar to yours).
+* **Portable:** Header files with the CPU-specific and timestamp timer-specific drivers.
+Add only one driver from each group to your project.
+Modify the driver to meet your project's requirements if an exact match is not found. <br>
+See also the Readme.md files in the subfolders for additional documentation.
+* **Fmt:** Format definition header files that must be added to your project.

-This repository contains the RTEdbg data logging library only.
-See the **[RTEdbg main repository](https://github.com/RTEdbg/RTEdbg)** for links to all RTEdbg repositories &Rightarrow; *Repository Structure*.
+See the **[RTEdbg main repository](https://github.com/RTEdbg/RTEdbg)** (&Rightarrow; *Repository Structure*) for links to all RTEdbg repositories that ar part of the RTEdbg toolkit.

 The author put great emphasis on robustness and low complexity of the RTEdbg library and RTEmsg data decoding application code.
 Please report bugs or suggest improvements / corrections.
 Most of the toolkit code is contained in host tools such as the RTEmsg (binary data decoding tool) application that runs on the host computer.
+See the list of **[Repositories](https://github.com/RTEdbg/RTEdbg/blob/master/README.md#Repository-Structure)** that are part of the RTEdbg toolkit.

 **Note:** The code is documented in Doxygen style.
 However, the project is not ready to automatically generate documentation with Doxygen.